 David Hayes joined as CEO of WaveOptics in September 2017.
 David has brought hardware and technology innovation to fruition for over twenty years, leading teams across research, product development and manufacturing, most recently as Executive Vice President of DAQRI Labs, and before as CEO of 1066 Labs, a product design consultancy specialising in head mounted and head-up displays.

-WaveOptics is headquartered in Abingdon, Oxfordshire.
-We have international offices in Los Angeles, Taipei and Beijing.
+WaveOptics is headquartered in Oxfordshire, UK.
+We have offices in Los Angeles, Taipei and Beijing.